18vishaka/SAMSUNG-PD-TRAINING-/README.md

 report_clocks my_clk				#reports all the details about clock
 ```

-*command used to query the cells in the design:*
+*Command used to query the cells in the design:*

 Physical cells, also known as standard cells, are pre-designed building blocks that incorporate the essential logic gates and other components required for the implementation of diverse digital functions.
 These standard cells serve as the foundational elements used in the layout and construction of the digital logic within an integrated circuit.